sumanjs/suman/README.md

 #  Suman is a singular test runner focused on Node.js

-Suman is written with Node.js, but can run tests written in any language, not just JavaScript.
+Suman is written with Node.js, and is focused testing Node.js code, but can run tests written in any language, not just JavaScript.
 This is because it can run tests in child processes and collect results using TAP (Test Anything Protocol).
+Suman can run a test in any language which exposes a script with a hashbang or a binary entrypoint file (e.g. Golang or C).
+To run Java tests, where Java does not compile to binary and where you cannot put a hashbang in a .class file, you would need to call Java from a bash script.

 It is designed for maximum test performance, via careful parallelization at every juncture in the testing process/pipeline.